Beliavsky/Fortran-Tools/README.md

 [nml](https://github.com/jsta/nml): R package for parsing Fortran namelist files, by Jem Stachelek et al.

+[process_model](https://github.com/Cambridge-ICCS/process_model): reads a TensorFlow SavedModel and outputs Fortran code to interface it to the fortran-tf-lib, by Simon Clifford et al.

 [RFortranRcpp](https://github.com/Konrad1991/RFortranRcpp): communication between Fortran, Rcpp and R, by Konrad1991.
 Passing R or Fortran user code to Fortran code from a package.

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.